MRVDH/mapping-north-korea/static/README.md

 out skel qt;
 ```

 Install the mapshaper npm package and run this command in the folder of the geojson.
-The first parameter, `nk_admin_level_6-7.geojson`, is the name of the input file, so make sure the name is correct.
+The first parameter, `nk_regions.geojson`, is the name of the input file, so make sure the name is correct.
 ```
-mapshaper nk_admin_level_6-7.geojson -simplify dp keep-shapes 20% -o format=geojson
+mapshaper nk_regions.geojson -simplify dp keep-shapes 20% -o format=geojson
 ```

 This will generate three files.
 One with all the ways, another with some linestrings, maybe incorrect data?
 And a third with admin_centre points.
 We only need the first (also largest) file.